Why Chris Ruddy floated the idea of firing Bob Mueller

 1. Ruddy goes to White House Monday.

 2. He meets with people -- but not Trump.
+(Ruddy told C-SPAN this morning that he "met with other White House officials yesterday.")

 3. He says immediately afterward in an interview that Trump is considering firing Mueller and that such a move "would be a very significant mistake."